-One of the most important things a customer survey should have is the capability to compare your organization directly with your competitors: Are our customers happier with our products than our competitor’s products?
+One of the most important things a customer survey should have is the capability to compare your organization with your competitors: Are our customers happier with our products than our competitor’s products?
 Compared to other companies, how responsive are we?
 Understanding your performance can give you a solid frame of reference for improvement initiatives.

-A customer survey should assess both causal (and independent) variables like specific elements of the customer service experience, and big picture (or dependent) variables, like overall satisfaction or willingness to recommend the company to others.
-Developing a survey that has an appropriate mix of these questions allows you to understand what issues have the greatest impact on satisfaction, and what areas need to be targeted to ensure maximum improvement.
+A customer survey should assess both causal (and independent) variables like specific elements of the customer experience, and big picture (or dependent) variables, like overall satisfaction or willingness to recommend the company to others.
+Developing a survey that has an appropriate mix of these questions allows you to understand what issues have the greatest impact on customer experience, and what areas need to be targeted to ensure maximum improvement.